Wireless printing center

 Temporal Key Integrity Protocol, or TKIP, is an encryption method designed as a replacement for WEP without having to replace legacy hardware.
 The need for this arose when WEP was breached, and Wi-Fi networks were left vulnerable.
 However, TKIP uses the same underlying mechanism as WEP, and consequently is vulnerable to attack.
-It is sometimes referred to as WPA-personal.
-TKIP is not supported on 802.11n networks.

 VPN Read more

-Virtual Private Network - A secure network that is layered on top of an existing network.
+Virtual Private Network is a secure network that is layered on top of an existing network.
 The private nature of a VPN means that the data traveling over the VPN is not generally visible to the other computers or printers on the existing network.
 An example of this is a computer that is connected on a home network as well as over a VPN connection will not have access to other devices connected on the home network such as a wireless printer.

 WAN Read more